Tyrn/wei/the-insider-en.typ

      "Let's go."

      In five  minutes,  they passed  through the sovereign's bedroom into  a light room  with eight  corners.
-The guards  gaped,  if any  Earthmen -  Van Leyven or Nan - had found themselves in the  guarded halls, at least, it had happened a long time ago.
+The guards  gaped,  if any  Earthmen---Van Leyven or Nan---had found themselves in the  guarded halls, at least, it had happened a long time ago.

-     Bemish  wasn't  mistaken  -  the   sovereign's  Varnazd  drawings  were wondrously good.
-He probably wasn't a genius painter, he likely followed one of the old  masters - every  single drawing was done in a traditional manner with light watercolors, slightly  faded from the beginning, - and there  was something  sad and  defenseless in all  of them,  something  that  resonated surprisingly well with the face of the sovereign of Great  Light Country.
+     Bemish  wasn't  mistaken---the   sovereign's  Varnazd  drawings  were wondrously good.
+He probably wasn't a genius painter, he likely followed one of the old  masters---every  single drawing was done in a traditional manner with light watercolors, slightly  faded from the beginning,---and there  was something  sad and  defenseless in all  of them,  something  that  resonated surprisingly well with the face of the sovereign of Great  Light Country.
 "I wouldn't hire him even as a department head," Bemish thought.

      Bemish stopped for a  long  while in  front of a  certain  drawing.
-It depicted a view out of a window - probably a palace one, judging by a curled frame  corner  - a view of a winter garden.
+It depicted a view out of a window---probably a palace one, judging by a curled frame  corner---a view of a winter garden.
 Huge  wet snow sheets pushed dry flowers to the ground, four commoner  gardeners looking  like  sparrows with ruffled  feathers, were starting  a fire  in the  middle of  a  large  black clearing.
 A forlorn  spear was poised behind the fire.
 It was clear that the